 * Generates millions of dollars which could be used to address infrastructure needs

-SAN DIEGO STADIUM COALITION STRONGLY SUPPORTS DOWNTOWN CITIZENS’ INITIATIVE
+SAN DIEGO STADIUM COALITION ENDORSES CHARGERS CITIZENS’ INITIATIVE

-SDSC PLEDGES $50,000 AND FULL POLITICAL SUPPORT FOR NEWLY FILED “PAY THEIR OWN WAY” CITIZEN’S INITIATIVE
+SDSC PLEDGES FULL POLITICAL AND SIGNATURE GATHERING SUPPORT FOR RECENTLY FILED CHARGERS CITIZENS’ INITIATIVE

 SAN DIEGO, Calif.
-(October 21, 2015) – The San Diego Stadium Coalition has pledged its full support for the “Pay Their Own Way” Citizens’ Initiative, filed earlier today with the City of San Diego.
+(April 14, 2016) – The San Diego Stadium Coalition has pledged its support for the Chargers Citizen’s Initiative that was recently filed with the City of San Diego.

-The SDSC Leadership team and its more than 20,000 members and followers have pledged to actively participate in signature gathering and other activities to insure the success of this initiative.
+The SDSC Leadership team and its more than 20,000 members and followers have pledged to actively participate in signature gathering and other activities to insure the success of the Chargers initiative.